mmeixner/salinas/README.md

 # Salinas

+This is alpha, API likely to change!

 A library written in Clojure(Script) dealing with tuning and arranging musical pitches.
 More to come ...

-This is alpha, API may change.

 ### Data format: